 Oak Creek is a tiny town located in the state of Colorado.
 With a population of 858 people and just one neighborhood, Oak Creek is the 184th largest community in Colorado.
-Oak Creek has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Oak Creek was built prior to World War II, making it one of the older and more historic towns in the country.

 Oak Creek home prices are not only among the most expensive in Colorado, but Oak Creek real estate also consistently ranks among the most expensive in America.

-Oak Creek is a blue-collar town, with 36.87% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Oak Creek, you'll notice that it is more blue-collar than most other communities in America.
+36.87% of Oak Creek’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Oak Creek is a town of professionals, construction workers and builders, and managers.
 There are especially a lot of people living in Oak Creek who work in management occupations (13.38%), office and administrative support (13.13%), and the sciences (7.32%).

 And if you like science, one thing you'll find is that Oak Creek has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.